laharibathala/HR-Analysis-Dashboard-/README.md

 ### 3. Dashboard
 Contains the final interactive HR Analytics Dashboard with KPIs, charts, and visualizations.
+### 4. Dashboard (2)
+Contains an additional/final version of the dashboard.

-## 📊 Dashboard Features
+##  4. Dashboard (2)
+Contains an additional/final version of the dashboard.

+## 📈 Key KPIs & Analysis
+The dashboard provides insights into:

-- Total Employees
+💰 Total Salary
+💼 Average Salary
+⏱️ Total Working Hours
+📊 Project Completion
+🎯 Goal Completion
+📅 Attendance
+👥 Employee Count
+🏢 Department-wise Employee Distribution
-- Average Salary
+💵 Department-wise Average Salary
-- Employee Distribution
+📍 Location-wise Employee Distribution
-- Department-wise Analysis
-- Salary Analysis
-- Attendance Analysis
-- Performance Analysis
+⭐ Performance Rating
-- Experience Analysis
+👨‍💼 Employee Experience
-- Employee Status
+👤 Employee Status
-- Interactive Slicers and Filters
+⚧️ Gender Distribution

-## 🔍 Key Insights
+## 🔍 Key Business Questions

-The dashboard helps identify:

-- Salary distribution across employees
-- Department-wise workforce distribution
-- Employee attendance patterns
-- Performance and goal completion trends
-- Experience levels across the workforce
-- Workforce characteristics and employee status
+This project helps answer questions such as:

+Which departments have the highest number of employees?
+Which departments offer the highest average salary?
+How is employee performance distributed?
+What is the relationship between experience and performance?
+Which locations have the highest employee count?
+How does attendance vary across employees?
+What is the overall salary distribution?
+How many employees have completed their assigned projects and goals?

+## 🚀 Skills Demonstrated
+Through this project, I strengthened my skills in:

+Data Cleaning
+Data Analysis
+Excel
+Pivot Tables
+Data Visualization
+KPI Analysis
+Dashboard Development
+Business Insight Generation
 ## 📷 Dashboard Preview

 ![HR Analytics Dashboard](HR-Analysis-Dashboard.png)